Are you trying to sell me something?

 of advertisers who don't require that their advertisements, product placements,

-paid content, or affiliate links be fully disclosed.
+paid content, affiliate links, or other promotional "partnerships" be fully disclosed.

 I don't "exchange links" with anyone.
 Don't bother to ask.
 If you want to link to my